 MICHELLE: I feel bad that this one didn’t particularly grab me, but… it didn’t.

-MELINDA: Gate 7 *did* grab me right away, but then the heavy concentration of unfamiliar historical references kinda bogged me down.
+MJ: Gate 7 *did* grab me right away, but then the heavy concentration of unfamiliar historical references kinda bogged me down.
 Fortunately, I found a helpful guide to carry me through!
 So I’m looking forward to this new volume with only the slightest sense of bog.

 SEAN: Kodansha has the 4th volume of Missions of Love.
 You know, when I was first promoting this title as an interesting little shoujo love triangle, I wasn’t aware that it was going to turn into the Gakuen Prince of 2013.
 Let’s see how saucy it will get this time.